 Run by Kent County Council on behalf of the London Borough of Bexley, the stunning Grade I Georgian Villa offers ceremonies including Weddings, Citizenship, Renewal of vows, notice of marriage appointments, and the registration of births and deaths.
 There is also a separately managed tea room at the back of the house, who cater to smaller private functions within their space.

-The Register Office is open from 9am to 5pm Monday to Saturday (Wednesday 10am to 5pm) and can be contacted on 03000 411103 for appointments and enquiries, or via email at firstname.lastname@example.org.
+The Register Office is open and can be contacted on 03000 411103 for appointments and enquiries, or via email at firstname.lastname@example.org.

 For more information regarding the Danson House Register Office please visit A Kentish Ceremony.